MakeSchool-Tutorials/MS-2018-Environment-Setup/P0-Desktop-and-Trackpad/content.md

 You paid a lot for that computer, let's get the maximum space out of the screen.
 First we'll hide the dock.

+1. Use spotlight (`command`+`spacebar`) to open system preferences
+1. Click on "Dock".
-Use spotlight (`command`+`spacebar`) to open system preferences, and click on "Dock".
-Set the dock's position to the right side of the screen and set it to "Automatically hide and show the Dock".
+1. Set the dock's position to the right side of the screen
+1. Set the dock to "Automatically hide and show the Dock".

 >[info]
-> Don't worry about using the dock too much, instead use Spotlight - `command`+`spacebar` to open applications.
+> Instead of the dock, use Spotlight - `command`+`spacebar` to open applications more quickly

 # More Maximizing Screen Space

-Another trick to getting get even more space, return to system settings and go into "Display".
-Click on "Scaled" and choose "More Space".
+Another trick to getting get even more space:

+1. Return to system settings
+1. Go into "Display"
+1. Click on "Scaled"
+1. Choose "More Space".

 # Three Finger Drag